Zero trust is a security stance for networking based on not trusting any users

 How zero trust incorporates least privilege access through role-based access control (RBAC) and/or attribute-based access control (ABAC)

-Least privilege access is a key component of zero trust.
-By only granting users the access they need to perform their job duties, organizations can reduce the risk of unauthorized access to sensitive data and systems.
+- Least privilege access: Least privilege access means that users are only granted the access they need to perform their job duties.
+This helps to reduce the risk of unauthorized access to sensitive data and systems.